nikhilsp242/Mental-Health-Prediction/examples/README.md

    - **`min_word_count`**: This parameter is set to 1, indicating that words with a count below this threshold will be considered during preprocessing.
 Words occurring less than this count might be filtered out.

-> Basically, this configuration file defines settings for text preprocessing in a project.
+> Basically, this configuration file defines settings for text preprocessing in the project.
 It specifies the input JSON file, sets a space-based tokenizer, and includes parameters for word count filtering during the preprocessing step.`